10 Quick Tips to Better Training for Property Management

 4. Understand Employees’ Skill Levels

-Knowing an employee’s skill level prevents training that may be either too advanced or redundant and will ensure training is effective and empowering.
+Knowing an employee’s skill level prevents property management training that may be either too advanced or redundant and ensures training is effective and empowering.
+Use assessments or one-on-one evaluations to gauge an employee’s experience with Fair Housing compliance, rent collection, or property inspections.

 5. Tailor Training for Your Organization